S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/evolution/kaizen.png)

-Regular review of agreements is an essential practice for a learning organization.
+**Continuously evolve the body of agreements, and eliminate waste.**

-Continuously evolve the body of agreements, and eliminate waste:
+Regular review of agreements is an essential practice for a learning organization:

 -   adapt to changing context
 -   integrate learning